ParadoxGameConverters/Vic2ToHoI4/Vic2ToHoI4/Data_Files/ReadMe.txt

 PPSYRIUS		- Voices

 Special thanks to LukyLucaz, who allowed us to incoroporate Increased Resources into the converter.
+Special thanks to the Kaiserreich Team who allowed us to use their gfx, especially their leader portraits.

  - AND ALL THE OTHERS WHO GAVE THEIR INPUT ON THE FORUM -